qbikez/redmine-gollum/README.md

 Redmine Gollum
 ==============

-This is a plugin that let redmine project wiki be a gollum wiki.
+This is a plugin which lets a Redmine project web site use Gollum as wiki.

-Gollum is a wiki system that powers GitHub Wikis (https://github.com/github/gollum).
-Gollum Wiki plugin is a plugin that puts that power into Redmine.
+Gollum is the wiki which is used here at [GitHub](https://github.com/github/gollum).
+This plugin makes it available to Redmine.

 A gollum wiki is a git repository that contains simple text files.